-- Services for supporting the release management itself enable you to handle the entire process from a web application.
+- Services for supporting the release management process itself enable you to handle the entire process from a web application.

-Sorry to be a party pooper, but despite this impressive progress, when it comes to the release process efficiency, little has changed.
+Sorry to be a party pooper, but despite this impressive progress, when it comes to the release management process efficiency, little has changed.
 For decades, we’ve been dealing with the same issues: